 She agreed, so I pretended to be a reader and laid out five cards in a row before her.
 I was drawn to two of the cards in particular (The Emperor and The Devil) and started telling her what I saw, not what I thought they meant… but what I actually saw.
 I said:

 There is an older man around you.
 He is not a nice man.
 It looks like he is abusive.

 My friend broke down in tears and confessed that the man I saw was her mum’s new boyfriend, a priest in the Swedish church, who had been sexually abusing her (she was 14 at the time).
-Apart from the abuse coming to an end thanks to the reading and my friend plucking up the courage to get help, what I took with me from this experience with the Tarot is thatsometimes... it is better to not have knowledge but to just look and see Click To Tweet
+Apart from the abuse coming to an end thanks to the reading and my friend plucking up the courage to get help, what I took with me from this experience with the Tarot is that sometimes we should just say what we see.

 When we think we know something, we stop taking new information in.
 So.
 Just for today, try approaching your Tarot cards as if you have never seen them before and as if you have never read a single book about the Tarot.
 Ask them to reveal to you what you need to know and wait for the answer to arise from the depths.
 Pray for the Holy Spirit to illuminate your insights…

 Conversely, keep an open mind about the world around you.
 Constantly keep your eyes open and try to discover how one thing connects to another.
 The Tarot has every single occurrence covered, through the Major and Minor Arcana.
 This is how you learn and keep flexing your intuition.

 If you learn by rote and stick to book meanings, you will not only limit your understanding of the Tarot, you will limit your understanding of life.